gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Geometry/README.md

 The notion of a string is purely abstract.
 So it is not limited to just characters like `System.String`; it can be a string of anything in form of `IEnumerable<T>`.
-In this way, `Gapotchenko.FX.Math.Geometry` module tries to achieve the right degree of abstraction desirable for a versatile math toolkit.
+In this way, `Gapotchenko.FX.Math.Geometry` module achieves the right degree of abstraction desirable for a versatile math toolkit.

 ### Edit Distance